kyma-project/test-infra/.github/actions/image-builder/README.md

 # How It Works?

-Github action is using **europe-docker.pkg.dev/kyma-project/prod/image-builder** docker image to trigger pipeline in Azure DevOps (ADO).
-It passes parameters using REST API provided by ADO and kaniko-build-config from `main` branch of `test-infra` repository.
+The image builder action uses a **europe-docker.pkg.dev/kyma-project/prod/image-builder** Docker image to trigger a pipeline in Azure DevOps (ADO).
+It passes parameters using REST API provided by ADO and kaniko-build-config from the `main` branch of `test-infra` repository.

-During the ADO pipeline execution this action is checking for status to be reported, if execution ended it fetches status and logs.
+During the ADO pipeline execution, the image builder action is checks for the status to be reported.
+When the execution ends, it fetches the status and logs.

-If execution failed, the github action fails.
-If the execution successes, it sets the output and success.
+If the execution failed, the the image builder action fails.
+If the execution succeeds, it sets the output and success status.

 # Example Usage